Auax/auax-music-quiz/readme.md

 Development started around the following date: **2nd of April 2022**

+## TODO:
+* Create the cookies using the set-cookie header (fix)
+* Add more modes / custom playlist mode
+* Fix styling / UI
+* Organize project

 ## Enviroment variables

 **Under the root dir (" / ")**